 The Oklahoma eviction notice forms are required to alert a tenant who is in breach of a lease, that he or she is on notice of a potential eviction action (also known as a Forcible Entry and Detainer Action).
 There are different time periods required for tenant to respond, depending on the breach.
 Once the requisite time period has expired and tenant has failed to respond appropriately to the notice, a landlord can file a forcible entry and detainer action with the local court.
 You will have to file this action in your local small claims court in most cases.
-View a Sample Forcible Entry and Detainer Action and a Sample Summons.
+View a FED Petition and a Summons.
 You will have to obtain a summons and have the summons and complaint served on tenant.
 If you prevail, the court will issue a Writ of Execution which requires the tenant to vacate immediately.

 5-Day Notice to Quit (Non-Payment of Rent) – This form is for use when the tenant has failed to pay rent when it is due.
 The tenant will have five (5) days to respond before the landlord can file an eviction action in court.